Onion “Mettwurst” from GS Schmitz

 Production of ham “Mettwurst”

-In order to obtain the perfect ham sausage, the meat should be allowed to cool to freezing point beforehand.
+In order to obtain the perfect ham sausage, the meat should be allowed to cool to freezing point before processing.
 It is then crushed finely to grain size and seasoned with nitrite curing salt and pepper.
 This step gives the sausage its well-known red colour and the name pepper bites (“Pfefferbeißer”).
 Depending on the method of preparation and the effort involved, a distinction is made here between natural and artificial casings.
-The pepper bite is then smoked cold and stored for about a week until it is optimally ripe.
+The pepper bite is then smoked cold and stored for about a week until it is optimally prepared.
 Some meat producers do without smoking and let the „Mettwurst“ air-dry.
 To do this, however, the ham sausage must be minced extremely finely.